AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_android.md

 Before proceeding, ensure that you meet the following requirements:

-- You have integrated the Agora Chat SDK, initialized the SDK and implemented the functionality of registering accounts and login.
+- You have integrated the Agora Chat SDK, initialized the SDK, and implemented the functionality of users logging in.
 For details, see [Get Started with Agora Chat](agora_chat_get_started_android?platform=Android).
 - You understand the [API call frequency limits](./agora_chat_limitation_android?platform=Android).